- Division of Administration

 The Center for Local Public Health Services works to strengthen Missouri’s public health system of 114 local public health agencies.
 It provides leadership, training and technical assistance to those agencies, communities, not-for-profit organizations and other health-related key stakeholders regarding the development of processes that improve community-based public health systems.

-The Section for Community Health and Chronic Disease Prevention directs statewide programs that are designed to prevent and control chronic diseases for all Missourians and support the nutritional health of high-risk populations.
+The Section for Community Health Services and Initiatives directs statewide programs that are designed to prevent and control chronic diseases for all Missourians and support the nutritional health of high-risk populations.
 The section provides leadership in assessment, planning and policy development and implementation of evidence-based approaches to prevent and control cancer and chronic diseases, the leading causes of death in Missouri.
 In addition, the section administers statewide programs that provide early screening and detection, and health and wellness interventions to reduce risk factors for chronic diseases (e.g., tobacco use, physical inactivity, and poor diets).
 These programs are managed through the Bureau of Cancer and Chronic Disease Control; and the Bureau of Community Health and Wellness.

 The Section for Disease Prevention is the principal section involved in the investigation of the cause, origin, and method of transmission of communicable (or infectious) diseases.
 Included are specific responsibilities related to tuberculosis, sexually transmitted diseases, HIV/AIDS, other reportable communicable diseases, food and water-borne illnesses, zoonoses (diseases that humans contract from animals), emerging infections such as multi-drug resistant tuberculosis, cryptosporidiosis, paragonimiasis, and influenza H1N1, early disease outbreak surveillance systems, as well as other emergency response functions.
-The primary units are the Bureau of Communicable Disease Control and Prevention; the Bureau of HIV, STD and Hepatitis; the Bureau of Immunization Assessment and Assurance, the Bureau of Reportable Disease Informatics, and the Office of Veterinary Public Health.
+The primary units are the Bureau of Communicable Disease Control and Prevention; the Bureau of HIV, STD and Hepatitis; the Bureau of Immunization, the Bureau of Reportable Disease Informatics, and the Office of Veterinary Public Health.

 The Section for Environmental Public Health protects the health of all Missourians and visitors to the state by ensuring healthy food and environments and through the investigation and prevention of illnesses and medical conditions related to the environment.
 Efforts to assure a healthy environment include activities in food establishments, lodging establishments, childcare facilities and individual homes.
 Investigation and prevention of illness related to the environmental focus on those conditions associated with exposure to chemical, bacteriological and physical agents in our environment and in water we consume.
 The primary units are the Bureau of Environmental Health Services and the Bureau of Environmental Epidemiology.